imapersonman/sasapp/README.md

 Enter password: <don't stop doing what it says>
 ...
 ```
-`<your name>` can really be anything you want, but `<your email>` has to be a valid google email, preferably one you have access to.  'admin' is the role of the user.
-The other user roles are 'student' and 'teacher'.

-At this point you \*should\* have a working sasapp server, accessable by running `node app` when in the root directory and navigating to 'localhost:3000' in your browser.
-There, you will see a login button, which takes you to the google login page.
-In order to link your google account with sasapp:
 ```
 $ mysql -u root -p
 Enter password: <you know what to do>